 - be recommended by their Greek institution following invitation.

-- be interested in the Institute topic of their choice and justify this preference and expressed interest in the essays;
+- be interested in the Institute topic and justify this preference and expressed interest in the essays;

-- be enrolled as a first through third year undergraduate student at a Greek AEI or TEI and aged 18-25 by the start of the program;
+- be enrolled as a first through third year undergraduate student at a Greek AEI and aged 18-25 by the start of the program;

 - be proficient in English so that they can actively participate in the academic program;